datanav/docs/best-practice.rst

 Namespace
 =========

 A namespace consists of two parts: a namespace and a property.
-The namespace part can consist of any character, ending with a colon.
+The namespace part can consist of any characters, ending with a colon.
 The property part can consist of any character except colons.
 In the example below, **"crm-person"** and **"hrsystem-person"** are namespaces and **"SSN"** is the property.

 E.g.